Favourited 863 times

 1. Chances to experience Canadian rural life without being totally isolated, all its warts and benefits and a taste of the skills important to sustain it: gardening, woodworking, construction and much more.

 2. And, If you choose, a range of culinary experiences: exploration of food processing and preparation at an artisanal level.
 Even if you do not want to dive deeply into cooking , you could pick up a couple mainstays in the kitchen to impress friends and family,

 You will also have opportunities to get more familiar with many of the more common skills needed on a rural property: woodworking and construction, small engine maintenance, tool sharpening, fencing, picking up dog poop and (of course) brutal back-breaking manual labour.

 You will definitely be able to find more thrills if you come with your own vehicle but if you have the license you could ride our scooter.
 There are scores of great hiking trails and local enthusiasts in every outdoor passion are welcoming.
 Nearby there is a huge network of trails beginning almost at our doorstep.
 We have snowshoes for the winter and bicycles for the summer.
 There is a beautiful swimming lake 15 kilometres farther out and whitewater rafting excursions from town.
 We do not have horses but seemingly every third home does, many with extra mounts.
 If riding is a passion, we can introduce you to friends with them.

 We are near Barkerville, the restored 1860's gold rush town, well worth a couple of days.
 The Bowron Lakes just beyond is a world-famous canoe circuit.
 On the way to Barkerville is Wells, a 1930ish re-purposed mining town now an artists colony and hideaway that is open some days.
-First weekend in August is ArtWells, an arts and music festival that lives by helpers; there is talk that it will be revived, Near our home is the Alexander Mackenzie Trail, the route used by the first Europeans to cross North America.
+Before 2020, the first weekend in August was ArtWells, an arts and music festival that lives by helpers; there is talk that it will be revived, Near our home is the Alexander Mackenzie Trail, the route used by the first Europeans to cross North America.